datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 The changes to `report.txt` have already been staged.
 Use `git commit` *without* `-m` to commit the changes.
 The Nano editor will open up.
-Write a meaningful message and use Ctrl+O and Ctrl+X to save and leave the editor.
+Write a meaningful message and use Ctrl+O and Enter to save, and then Ctrl+X to leave the editor.

 `@hint`
 Run `git commit` without any arguments.